ebzzry/ebzzry.github.io/en/fkd/reflections.md

 - In my own silences, I reflect if life has an intrinsic menaing.
 Is the value of life a mere contrivance of humans?<br>

+- The more one shows, the less one has.<br>